okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 ### Use the Brands API

-The Brands API allows you to customize the look and feel of pages and templates, such as the custom sign-in page, error pages, email templates, and the Okta End-User Dashboard.
+The Brands API allows you to customize the look and feel of pages and templates, inclugin:

+- The custom sign-in page
+- Error pages
+- Email templates
+- The Okta End-User Dashboard

 You can brand these pages and templates without setting up a customized Okta URL domain.

 > **Note:** If you change any email code using the [Admin Console](#edit-a-default-email-template), your customizations may override the values of the Theme objects.
 To get your Theme object values back, reset the code editors in the Admin Console to the default settings.